vishalkumar957039/container/BUILDING.md

 To build the `container` project, your system needs either:

-- macOS Sequoia 15 or newer and Xcode 17 beta.
+- macOS 15 or newer and Xcode 17 beta.
 - macOS Developer Preview.

 ## Compile and test